hjameei/Heterogeneity/README.md

 ### Output: disease_codes.mat

-This file contains codes and description of the diseases of interest, as searched through diagnostic codes.
+This file contains label, organ, system, codes, and description of the diseases of interest, as searched through diagnostic codes.
 The exact feilds are:
 - code_icd9/description_icd9
 - code_icd10/description_icd10
 - code_mhq/description_mhq
 - code_self_v2/description_self
+- dx_labels
+- dx_organ
+- dx_system

+## Steps 2: code_diagnosis/Map_icd_read2_read3.m

+This file will find a mapping between codes from ICD9/10, and self-reports.

+### Input: disease_codes.mat, all_lkps_maps_v3.xlsx

+disease_codes.mat is generated during the previsous step. the all_lkps_maps_v3.xlsx is a lookup table for .
+This table is available to download ([page 17 of UKB instructions](https://biobank.ndph.ox.ac.uk/showcase/showcase/auxdata/primarycare_codings.zip) )